 The Montmarin atmosphere is magic and enchanting.

 During the visit you will see a very interesting model of the grounds and the shipyard in the 18th century.
-By the way, do you guess why they needed such hidden spot ?
+By the way, did you guess why they needed such hidden spot ?

 (Entrance fee included, tasting included, we recommend a pick up not later than 9 am, lunch not included)